Mitch's Btown Blog

 Eileen on the Blue Ridge

 I am sad to say my wife of 46 years, Eileen, passed away on April 13, not caused, but certainly correlated to the eclipse (in my mind.)
-Our daughter Emma wrote this touching obituary.
+Here is the obituary our daughter Emma wrote, if feels accurate to me.

 • Ultimate Cargo Ebike